awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-segment.md

 # AWS::Pinpoint::Segment<a name="aws-resource-pinpoint-segment"></a>

-Creates a new segment for an application or updates the configuration, dimension, and other settings for an existing segment that's associated with an application\.
+Updates the configuration, dimension, and other settings for an existing segment\.

 ## Syntax<a name="aws-resource-pinpoint-segment-syntax"></a>